ojilles/jilles.net/_posts/2011-07-26-jilles-uses-this.md

 back to when my ancient Nokia phone had a 320x200 pixel camera.
 In addition any software, documentation, research papers, fun websites, assembler code for microprocessors, etc, I have written goes into my "Lifetime Archive".
 Not sure why, nostalgia is partly an answer but it definitely also has it's uses.

 I now have also started this process for my offline life.
 Having moved internationally twice now, paper (and especially "accessible" paper) is just hard.
-So I have started to scan most important documents and store those into my "Dead tree archive" which is a collection of PDFs that combine the graphical scan with OCRd text.
+So I have started to scan most important documents and store those into my "Dead tree archive" which is a collection of PDFs that combine the graphical scan with OCR'd text.

 As for SaaS providers like Gmail, [Github](http://github.com), Google Docs, etc. all get pulled down locally by a cronjob every day or week and disappear in my